Here We Go!

 Jetty runs—

-laughing now.
+laughing hard.

 “GOOD GAME!”